tetcoin/ink-docs/docs/macros-attributes/overview.md

 slug: /macros-attributes
 ---

-An ink! module is the module that is flagged by `#[ink::contract]` containing all the ink! definitions.
+An pro! module is the module that is flagged by `#[pro::contract]` containing all the pro! definitions.
-All ink! attributes are available to specify inside an ink! module.
+All pro! attributes are available to specify inside an pro! module.

 ## Merging Attributes